 Prof Matthias Parey, Department of Economics

-Dr Anesa Hosien, Surrey Institute of Education
+Dr Anesa Hosein, Surrey Institute of Education

-Dr Sazana Jayadeva, Department of Sociology
+Dr Sazana Jayadeva, University of Cambridge

 CO-ORGANISERS